 10. Make sure the first aid kit is stocked and stored where your children can find it; keep it out of reach of young children.
 Red Cross Babysitter Training can enhance your teen’s safety skills.

 11. Let children know where the flashlights are.
-Make sure batteries are fresh.
-If the kids have smartphones or an iPad, remember a flashlight is also in Red Cross apps.
+Make sure the batteries are fresh.
+If the kids have smartphones or iPad, remember a flashlight is also in Red Cross apps.

 12. Remove or safely store in locked areas items like guns, ammunition, knives, hand tools, power tools, razor blades, scissors, and other objects that can cause injury.